luhao-yang/luhao-yang.github.io/_posts/blogs-2018/2018-01-24-differences-between-react-and-vue.md

 Both of them have render function, technically JSX and the Vue template are going to be compiled into pure javascript code, like **_CreateElement_** method.

-React using JSX constitute the idea that everything is Javascript, while Vue using HTML based template syntax is bit of more conventional.
+React using JSX constitute the idea that everything is JavaScript, while Vue using HTML based template syntax is bit of more conventional.
 I don&#8217;t have preference on any of them, so far both are ok for me.

 If you are migrating from React, you can install the [babel](https://github.com/vuejs/babel-plugin-transform-vue-jsx) plugin to write JSX instead of HTML template in Vue, but not vice versa.